CoderDojoTrento/turtle-pyscript/README.md

 **Turtle API:** We try to be faithful to original api as much as we can, currently we support most important things and it should work, it was tested successfully in a high school classroom.

+Current most noticeable problems:

-- NOTE 1: movements are currently immediate, [see issue about concurrency](https://github.com/CoderDojoTrento/turtle-pyscript/issues/8).
+- movements are currently always immediate, [see issue about concurrency](https://github.com/CoderDojoTrento/turtle-pyscript/issues/8).
-- NOTE 2: Stamp is currently buggy
+- Stamp is currently buggy ([see issue](https://github.com/CoderDojoTrento/turtle-pyscript/issues/13))
+- There is noticeable lag ([see issue](https://github.com/CoderDojoTrento/turtle-pyscript/issues/18)) if you have the pen down, to prevent it keep calling `color('yellow')`

 **Sprite API:** We also provide a `Sprite` API built on top of `Turtle` which is in flux and subject to change.